Inventory Site Record

 Full Site Description

 The Town Hall was built in 1937-39 for the newly formed Wembley Borough Council, following a competition won by the architect Clifford Strange.
 It became Brent Town Hall when Wembley and Willesden were amalgamated in 1964.
 Strange was influenced by Dutch architect W M Dudok, and the town hall and its setting was admired by Pevsner who commented on the "well planted garden to the east whose trees provide just the right foil to the plain brickwork behind".
-Below the entrance front on the south are terraced lawns to the pavement, with lawns, floral displays and shrubs, and axial steps up to the front entrance.
-North-east of the Town Hall, a small prefab Annexe has been erected on a terraced lawn; a photograph of 1939 shows this area as yet undeveloped.
-The garden is richly planted, with many Willows and specimen trees and is used by wedding guests.
-In 1948 the town hall was decorated for the Olympics with the logo, flags and banners; a photograph of the gardens in front at that time shows no trees as at present.
+Below the entrance front on the south are terraced lawns to the pavement, with floral displays and shrubs, and axial steps leading up to the front entrance.
+In 1948 the Town Hall was decorated with the logo, flags and banners for the London Olympics, which were the first to be shown on television; a photograph of the gardens in front of the Town Hall at that time shows no trees in evidence.
+Over the years the gardens were planted with trees including a number of memorial trees that had plaques, some commemorating local councillors and others commemorating major or world events, including the Holocaust, Hiroshima and Abolition of Slavery.
+North-east of the Town Hall, a small prefab Annexe was erected on a terraced lawn; a photograph of 1939 shows this area as yet undeveloped.
+The garden here was richly planted, with many Willows and specimen trees, and was used by wedding guests for photographs.

 Sources consulted: